thelastwaterdrinker/ProjectA-takehometest/README.md

 Password Field:
 Password must contain:
-At least 8 characters
+At least 8 characters,
-1 or more lowercase letters
+1 or more lowercase letters,
-1 or more uppercase letters
+1 or more uppercase letters,
-1 or more decimal characters
+1 or more decimal characters,
 1 or more special characters: !@#$%^&*(),.?":{}|<>

 Password Criteria: